 Exotic Animal Medicine

-Examples of some of the services we offer for exotics include wellness and sick exams, spays and neuters, as well as mass removals.
+Examples of some of the services we offer for exotics include wellness and sick exams, spays and neuters, and mass removals.

 The most common problems we see with exotics stem from improper husbandry practices.
-It is always very important to understand and research the specific needs of any exotic animal you are considering adopting.
-As always, it's a good idea to have your new friend examined by a veterinarian shortly after adopting, so you can work with your veterinarian on a health plan to ensure the best care possible.
+It is very important to understand and research the specific needs of any exotic animal you are considering adopting.
+Do they need any nutrient supplementation?
+Does your reptile need a UVB bulb?
+Don't hesitate to call us with any questions that you may have!